bryceshirley/iris-gpubench/README.md

 ## Documentation

-#### Build and Run the Docs Docker Container
+#### Build and Run a Docs Webpage

-To start the Docs container in the background, use the following command:
+To start the Docs docker container in the background, use the following command:

 ```sh
 cd docs